-- Habanero peppers: This recipe calls for two habanero peppers which results in a spicy, yet not overbearing salsa.
+- Habanero peppers: This recipe calls for two habanero peppers which results in a spicy, yet not overbearingly so, salsa.
 Feel free to add additional peppers if you wish to amp up the heat even more.

-Begin by placing the tomatoes and habanero peppers in a medium pot.
-Cover with water and bring to a boil.
-Continue boiling for 10 minutes.
+1. Place tomatoes and habaneros in a medium pot and cover with water.
+Bring to a boil and continue boiling for 10 minutes.

-Transfer the salsa to a bowl or jar and stir in the diced white onion.
-Serve warm or refrigerate for later use.
+4. Transfer the salsa to a bowl or a jar, stir in the onion, and add salt and apple cider vinegar to taste.
+Serve warm or refrigerate for later.

 Refrigerate in an airtight container for up to one week.